ValentinBootz/jira-analysis/README.md

 ### Adjusting log levels

+The local JIRA log file can be found at `../target/jira/home/log/atlassian-jira.log`.

 To adjust the log level of the Jira plugin:
  1. Navigate to `Administration -> System -> Logging and profiling`
  2. Scroll down and click `Configure logging level for another package`